DeboraMroczek/EOS_Active_Learning_Framework/README.md

 Then run the jupyter notebook deployment_example.ipynb as usual with: $ jupyter notebook deployment_example.ipynb You'll need to have jupyter notebook installed, as well as the following packages: pickle, pandas, numpy, astropy, and matplotlib.

+Questions and comments should be sent to deboramroczek@gmail.com